 Tree Permits and Information

 The following information should help you understand how to comply with the City’s municipal code regarding tree regulations.
 To read the full regulations, please refer to Chapter 16.14 of our municipal code.
-Critical areas (environmentally sensitive areas) within shoreline jurisdiction are regulated through the city’s shoreline master program.
+Trees located within shoreline jurisdiction are regulated through the city’s shoreline master program.

 Click here for an overview of tree removal and replacement requirements.
 Click here for requirements for tree removal and replacement related to development projects.